Richard Hillman: 2001–2003

+On Christmas Eve 2024, Gail experiences a vision of Richard, who taunts her over her impending marriage to Jesse Chadwick (John Thomson) and claims she will never be happier than she was with him.
+Gail ultimately rejects Richard before waking up on Christmas Day, revealing the whole confrontation to be a dream; Gail goes on to marry Jesse and leave Coronation Street for good.

 Reception

 The character of Richard Hillman proved to be very successful with viewers and critics.
 On 13 January 2003, an estimated 15.3 million viewers watched the first instalment of Coronation Street with 15.6 million tuning in to watch Richard murder long-standing character Maxine Peacock in the second episode.
 The two episodes caused a power surge; a National Grid spokesman said: "Obviously, there was a huge audience which meant at the end of the programme people were getting up, turning lights on, going to the toilet, opening fridge doors and boiling kettles.
 It's that concentrated period when a programme finishes and millions of people around the country go and do something else other than watching Coronation Street."

-The double-bill broadcast on 24 February 2003, in which Richard revealed all to Gail attracted an average of 17.2 million viewers for the first instalment, with the second episode averaging 17.6 million.
-The second episodes peaked at 19.4 million.
-A spokesperson for Granada Television stated; "The figures are truly staggering.
+The double-bill broadcast on 24 February 2003, in which Richard revealed all to Gail, attracted an average of 17.2 million viewers for the first instalment, with the second episode averaging 17.6 million.
+The second episode peaked at 19.4 million.
+A spokesperson for Granada Television stated, "The figures are truly staggering.
 The phones haven't stopped here with fantastic feedback.
 The whole nation has woken up and is talking about it."

 On 12 March 2003, 19.4 million viewers (62% audience share) tuned in to see Richard drive the Platt family into the canal.
-The ratings success of the serial killer storyline made Coronation Street the most-watched UK television programme of 2003 beating rival EastEnders into second place.
+The ratings success of the serial killer storyline made Coronation Street the most-watched UK television programme of 2003, beating rival EastEnders into second place.

 At the 2003 British Soap Awards, Capron swept the board for his portrayal of Richard, winning for 'Best Actor', 'Best Exit' and 'Villain of the Year'.
 His confessions episode was voted 'Most Spectacular Scene' and his murders were voted 'Best Storyline'.
 In a 2003 TVTimes poll, Richard was voted the top soap villain of all time.